 What cancer screenings do I need?As we age, the kinds of screenings we need and the frequency of those screenings evolves.
 Our gender, family history, preexisting conditions and lifestyle choices may make us more susceptible to certain types of cancer, so regular screenings should be a priority.
 It’s important to talk with your doctor about the cancer screenings that’re right for you.

-African American men with family history of prostate cancer should discuss the possibility of screening at an earlier age.
+For African American men or men with family history of prostate cancer, discuss with provider for possible earlier screening.